OperationCode/algorithms/README.md

 - There will be times when the problem sets will be updated.
 In that case, we will announce in the channel for everyone to pull from `upstream`.
 - Enter the terminal, and run `git pull upstream master`.
-- If you have edited the `/solutions` or `/skeletons` folder, you may run into a merge conflict.
+- If you have edited the `/solutions` or `/solutions` folder, you may run into a merge conflict.
 At that point, please reach out to the channel on Slack.

 ## How to Contribute

 - We need mentors in #basic-algorithms channel.
-  - Because the problem descriptions are poorly written at the moment, we will need to walk the students on Slack.
-Also, some may have deeper questions about the material, and we can all learn together by providing mentorship.
 - We need help writing a walkthrough for each problem set.
-  - Currently, the problemss only provide a brief description.
-A detailed walkthrough is needed for the first several problems in order to help people adjust to the system.
 - We need help with writing tests in other languages.
   - Not everyone maybe familiar with JavaScript.
 Also, learning this material is actually better in other languages such as Python or Ruby.
 - We need help with improving the solutions.